 Elizabeth Román

-Managing Editor for NewsElizabeth Román is the managing editor of news at NEPM, where she edits daily news stories.
+Executive Editor of NewsElizabeth Román runs the NEPM newsroom as the executive editor.
 She's also working to expand the diversity of sources in our news coverage and is exploring ways to create more Spanish-language news content.

 Elizabeth is a lifelong resident of Springfield.
 She is a graduate of Holyoke Community College and the University of Massachusetts Amherst.